What are the treatment options for patients with kidney failure?

 It is true, they can come together with age and they are more common in older people than younger people, but not necessarily.

 Many patients maintaining an active and healthy lifestyle throughout the years and decades reach older age in a fitter state than others doing the opposite.
 And if they were to need dialysis, they can do fairly well despite their age, in comparison to other patients with many illnesses, complications and who chose a different lifestyle.

 With ageing, new medical conditions, problems or disabilities can appear, including heart problems, arthritis, amputations, lung disease, blindness.
 We cannot deny that.
-But patients with stronger build, better nutrition, taking better care of their health or with certain fortune of not developing certain diseases in life can do better than patients with the opposite characteristics.
+But patients with a stronger build, better nutrition, taking better care of their health or with the certain fortune of not developing certain diseases in life can do better than patients with the opposite characteristics.

 For instance, I have met patients over 80 years all which are fitter than many 40 or 50 years old ones, because disease and unhealthy lifestyle habits took a huge toll on people’s health, lifespan, quality of life and suitability or fitness for certain therapies like dialysis.

 As patients grow older, their heart can become weaker or develop circulation problems.
-In haemodialysis, it is important to consider the degree of heart dysfunction, which must be assessed by your doctor, as haemodialysis imposes more workload to the heart than peritoneal dialysis, and doctors tend to advise patients with severe heart problems to consider peritoneal dialysis which is softer for the heart.
+In haemodialysis, it is important to consider the degree of heart dysfunction, which must be assessed by your doctor, as haemodialysis imposes more workload on the heart than peritoneal dialysis, and doctors tend to advise patients with severe heart problems to consider peritoneal dialysis which is softer for the heart.

 However, peritoneal dialysis also brings along other issues.
 Overall, there is no perfect therapy.
 Everything needs to be individualised.

 You also need to consider many factors when choosing a modality of dialysis, including medical, personal, social and economic factors.